-Activities within PEARL will vary from creating life-sized, controlled condition environments - e.g. a railway station, a high street or town square, to a micro-scale, such as neurological activity, physiological (e.g. electrodermal activity, heart rate, breathing) and physical reactions (e.g. physical motion, movement), or emotional responses.
-The physical displacements of people in response to environmental design (what they see, touch, hear, smell or feel) or to dynamic conditions (such as explosions, instructions or exogenous movements) will also be studied.
+Activities within PEARL vary from creating life-sized, controlled condition environments - e.g. a railway station, a high street or town square, to a micro-scale, such as neurological activity, physiological (e.g. electrodermal activity, heart rate, breathing) and physical reactions (e.g. physical motion, movement), or emotional responses.
+The physical displacements of people in response to environmental design (what they see, touch, hear, smell or feel) or to dynamic conditions (such as explosions, instructions or exogenous movements) is also studied.

-The facility is due to launch in Spring 2021.
+The facility launched in Summer 2021.

 Image credit: Penoyre & Prasad